jgaldoo/TFM-2025-26-glosseum-frontend/README.md

 # Glosseum Frontend
-A Flutter with Riverpod application made to interact with [this backend](https://github.com/jgaldoo/TFM-2025-26-glosseum-backend)
+A Flutter with Riverpod application made to interact with [this backend](https://github.com/jgaldoo/TFM-2025-26-glosseum-backend).

+📖 This application was created as part of a Master's Thesis for the "Máster en Ingeniería Informática" of the "Universidad Complutense de Madrid".

 ⚠️ This application was exclusively made for mobile devices.
 Any deployment or emulation in Windows, MacOs, Linux, Web or other platforms is not guaranteed to function properly.